Our Childcare program is small, nurturing and fun. Children have the opportunity to

 What happens in our program?

-Our Child care staff deliver a range of age-appropriate activities for the children each day.
+Our Childcare staff deliver a range of age-appropriate activities for the children each day.
 The program changes weekly and includes music, fine motor skill activities, creative play, art and craft, social and outdoor activities.
 Our program plans are developed based on observations of the children and their individual needs, interests and stages.
 We have a flexible regular routine, which provides a sense of security and helps the children to settle into the program.
-Copies of these routines are displayed
+Copies of these routines are displayed in the childcare room.

 Who can attend our program?